open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-node/README.md

 Configure resource detectors.
 By default, the resource detectors are [envDetector, processDetector, hostDetector].
 NOTE: In order to enable the detection, the parameter `autoDetectResources` has to be `true`.

-You can also use the environment variable `OTEL_NODE_RESOURCE_DETECTORS` to enable only certain detectors, or completely disable them:
+If `resourceDetectors` was not set, you can also use the environment variable `OTEL_NODE_RESOURCE_DETECTORS` to enable only certain detectors, or completely disable them:

 - `env`
 - `host`
 - `os`
 - `process`
-- `serviceinstance`
+- `serviceinstance` (experimental)
 - `all` - enable all resource detectors above
 - `none` - disable resource detection